Naviga nel sito della Scuola di Economia e Management

 Final Exam

-In order to take the final exam (which carries 21 ECTS), the student must have passed all other exams in their study plan (no less than 99 ECTS).
+In order to take the final exam, which carries 21 ECTS, the student must have passed all other exams in their study plan (i.e., no less than 99 ECTS).

 The final exam consists in the two following steps.

-Step 2: Defending the thesis in front of a commission of professors of the MSc, which ordinarily includes the thesis’ supervisor.
+Step 2: Presenting and defending the thesis in front of a commission of professors of the MSc, which ordinarily includes the thesis’ supervisor.
+About two weeks before the thesis defence, the list of professors in the commission can be found in this page.

 The student's final grade is obtained through the following steps.